OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Implementation of UrlsService Methods
-	*	UpdateUrlController to use the UrlsService
+	*	Registering services and configuring the lifetime of them.

 ]